Eribulin mesylate (Halaven®)

 - If you think you may be pregnant or may have impregnated your partner

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 2 weeks after treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3.5 months after your cancer treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and use effective methods of birth control during your cancer treatment and for 3.5 months after your cancer treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.

 CLIENT acknowledges that the Via Pathways and Via Portal are information management tools only, and that Via Oncology, LLC has not represented the Via Pathways or Via Portal as having the ability to diagnose disease, prescribe treatment, or perform any other tasks that constitute the practice of medicine.
 The clinical information contained in the Via Pathways and Via Portal are intended as a supplement to, and not a substitute for, the knowledge, expertise, skill, and judgment of physicians, pharmacists and other healthcare professionals involved with patient care at CLIENT facilities.